morgan-nanez/selected_projects/README.md

 ## Face Key-point Detection with Neural Networks [cs194_proj4]

-Here, I use neural networks to automatically detect facial keypoints.
+Here, I use convolutional neural networks to automatically detect facial keypoints.
 I begin by just detecting a person's nose tip, then eventually to detect 56 facial key points.
 I used PyTorch to create a custom DataLoader and preformed pre-processing data augmentation to prevent the model from overfitting.
 I then created a convolutional neural network and trained it on the IMM Face Database

 ## Autostitiching Photo Mosaics [cs194_proj5]